-It’s not just the practical issues of carrying around a screaming mess of flesh in a harsh ‘kill or be killed’ world that gives me pause on the whole human plus parenting evolution thing.
+And it’s not just the practical issues of carrying around a screaming mess of flesh in a harsh ‘kill or be killed’ world that gives me pause on the whole human plus parenting in the whole evolution thing.
 It’s also the wear and tear these kids inflict upon us too.
 I mean, I’ve physically aged more in the last 6 years than at any other time in my life.
 After taking care of my children’s needs, I rarely have enough energy to do the necessary things that I need to do to continue a healthy life.
 How does parenting benefit us if we’re dying?
-Yes, in an evolutionary sense, kids are the necessary continuation of the species, but I almost feel sometimes like I’m more akin to one of those animals where the children are born by bursting out of the parent’s body after having fed off of them first.
+Yes, in an evolutionary sense, kids are the necessary continuation of the species, but I almost feel sometimes like I’m more akin to one of those animals where the children are born by bursting out of the parent’s body after having fed off of their dead corpse first.
+Just think of the movie Alien or something.

 As a parent, I want to know, what is going on?
-How did we evolve like this?
+How did humans evolve like this?
 And how come this isn’t a bigger discussion in our society?
-Why is it when we describe the uniqueness of our species in comparison to the rest of the animals on this planet we mostly say we’re the one with the thumbs who stand on two legs?
-Why don’t we call ourselves the ‘parenting species’ or ‘homo parente’, because it really does set us apart from other animals.
+Why is it when we describe the uniqueness of our species in comparison to the rest of the animals on this planet, we mostly say we’re the ones with the thumbs who stand on two legs?
+Why don’t we call ourselves the ‘parenting species’ or ‘homo parente’, because the way we care for our young really does set us apart from other animals.
 By having kids with extended infancy, adolescence, and youth we are able to teach them language, higher reasoning, and humor.
+Brains are more malleable before reaching maturity.
 Just some of the things we celebrate that make us human.
 If you ever see a story about a child who was raised in the wild without human parenting, they are missing a lot of these traits.
 Therefore, parenting is extremely significant to our survival and success on this planet.

 It amazes me that there is so much that we don’t know or are confused about when it comes to parenting.
 I mean, humans have been around for thousands of years.
 Plenty of other survival skills are easily taught and understood.
 This is the way you start a fire.
 This is how you cook a steak.
 This is how you build a house or shelter.
 Easy.
 Even with something as complicated as filing your taxes, people can get expert advice or, through hard work, understand the process on their own.
 But parenting is one of those things where everyone gives different or conflicting advice.
 Sometimes experienced parents will tell new parents that there’s really no way to know what to do.
 I was disheartened when my mom told me one time, “Well, this is what I did, but I have no idea what it would be like to parent with the way the world is now.”